Follower Nodes

 Protocol Capabilities and Extra Requirements for presigned

-Remote policies check more than whether base_url is reachable.
+Remote policies check more than whether the current transport can connect.
 The primary validates follower capabilities according to the upload/download mode of the current policy:

 - Basic reads/writes require object